hawkinsw/CS5138/Assignment1/Assignment1.md

 You will earn the final ten points based upon the quality and readability of your code.
 I will be looking for the hallmarks of *decent* software engineering:

-1. All magic numbers are abstracted behind named constants
+1. All magic numbers are abstracted behind named constants (5 points)
-2. Modular design with well documented functions and data structures
+2. Modular design with well documented functions and data structures (3 points)

-etc.
+etc (2 points).

 ### Tips and tricks